akikuno/DAJIN/misc/WindowsOS_Setting.md

 print(device_lib.list_local_devices())"
 ```

-From now on, you can execute the following command in `Anaconda Prompt` to conduct miniogenotype.
+From now on, you can execute the following command in `Anaconda Prompt` to conduct DAJIN.
 ```
-conda activate miniogenotype_win
+conda activate DAJIN_win
 bash
-conda activate miniogenotype_wsl
+conda activate DAJIN_wsl
 ```

 # Reference